MiraGeoscience/las-geoh5/docs/source/introduction.rst

 `Geoscience ANALYST <https://mirageoscience.com/geoscience-analyst/>`_ software.
 Within ANALYST, the import and export routines can be executed through the `ui.json <https://mirageoscience-geoh5py.readthedocs-hosted.com/en/latest/content/uijson_format/index.html>`_ interface.
-For more detailed information on usage see the :ref:`import` and :ref:`export` pages.
+To learn more about importing and exporting drillhole data with **las-geoh5**, see the :ref:`import` and :ref:`export` pages.